-- State-based marketplace for individual policies sold by private insurers - Originally scheduled to launch January 1, 2014, but the Obama administration has delayed its implementation for at least one year - Small employers limited to one plan from Federally Facilitated Exchanges
+- State-based marketplace for individual policies sold by private insurers - In October 2014, small businesses in five states were able to register on SHOP exchanges.
+Currently, businesses in all 50 states are able to obtain plans on the SHOP exchange. - Small employers limited to one plan from Federally Facilitated Exchanges